Ellipsoul/tax-calculator-pwa/README.md

 - [Progressive Web App (PWA)](https://web.dev/progressive-web-apps/) because I discovered these existed
 - [Vercel CI/CD Deployment](https://vercel.com/)

+### Site Usage

+- Just enter your base pre-tax salary and bonus into the provided inputs, as well as your days of leave, and the tax calculations and deductions will updated in real time!
+- They days of paid leave is used to calculate your adjusted daily take home pay.
+So if you would like to know how much you're bringing home every day of work, taking into account not getting paid when you're on leave, this is the tool for you!

 ### Installing a Progressive Web App

 - Apparently, these days it's possible to make web apps that are **installable** on native mobile devices!